njtierney/naniar/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
 0 errors | 0 warnings | 1 note

+There were no ERRORs or WARNINGs

+There was 1 note

 * Maintainer: 'Nicholas Tierney <nicholas.tierney@gmail.com>'
 * This is a new submission